Livingston Parish leads state in child foster care cases per capita, according to Louisiana DCFS statistics

 Children in the 6-8 age bracket accounted for around 45 of the cases, while groups of 9-11 and 12-14 had lightly lower totals.
 Thirty cases involved the bracket for ages 15-17.

-The largest concentration of cases from the northern portion of the parish, in unincorporated along the outskirts of Denham Springs, Walker and Watson.
+The largest concentration of cases from the northern portion of the parish, in unincorporated areas along the outskirts of Denham Springs, Walker, and Watson.

 The area south of Interstate 12 along La.
 16 in Denham Springs and La.
 447 south of I-12 in Walker accounted for approximately 40 cases.